josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 # Setting up a private Pypi server

-*Note:* This setup is not production quality because:
+*Note:* This setup _is not production quality_ because:
-* Is not secure as it uses passwords instead of authentication tokens.
+* Is not secure as it uses passwords instead of tokens for authentication.
 * No SSL encryption.
 HTTP means clear text password going over the wire.
 * No storage redundancy.
 Ideally your storage PIP storage should have some sort of redundancy, backups.